SD1026: Pachelbellies

 I wrote Pachelbellies originally for a pupil who had been asked to play at a relative’s wedding.
 The problems were that (a) she hadn’t been learning long; (b) she found it hard to read music; and (c) anything that required her two hands to play different things simultaneously left her somewhat flummoxed.
 These aren’t really the ideal attributes for a wedding harpist.
 However, there were also three positive points: (a) she was very good at arpeggios shared between the hands; (b) she could remember patterns and chord sequences very well; and (c) there was going to be a violinist at the wedding.

 The obvious solution was to give her a repeating sequence of lovely-sounding arpeggios and write a melody for the violinist to play over the top.
-The girl had been studying Pachelbel’s Canon in class, so it seemed a logical step to use the same chord sequence that Pachelbel used, and reshape it to create a new piece.
-Pachelbellies was born.
+She had been studying Pachelbel’s Canon in class, so it seemed a logical step to use the same chord sequence that Pachelbel used, and reshape it to create a new piece.

-The harmony players might find it useful to keep the chord sequence in their heads, rather than laboriously reading every note of every “verse”, so I’ve printed the chord symbols for the first run of the sequence.
+The harmony players might find it useful to keep the chord sequence in their heads, rather than laboriously reading every note of every “verse”, so I’ve printed the chord names for the first run of the sequence in the score and the harmony parts.
+Knowing the sequence could also be useful if you have (for example) a guitarist or two who want to join in with their own improvised accompaniment.

 Library Information